Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 Uses ORM (Object-to-Relational Mappings) under the hood to keep in sync objects and database tables.

-We have a `Persistance` interface, useful when working with with multiple databases.
+We have a `Persistance` interface, useful when working with multiple databases.
 It provides an `EntityManagerFactory` which maintains an active connection with a database, whenever in spring we create a repository, the framework will automatically inject into it an `EntityManager`, create by the factory, which manages storing entities, and keeping them in sync with the database.

 <+>

 # Spring WebFlux

-There are some situations in our code were when we perform an operation we just need to wait, e.g. when we make a call tot the database and we need to wait for it to return, for IO operations, etc.
+There are some situations in the code when some operations are performed where the thread has to wait for the operation to complete, these operations are blocking calls, e.g. when we make a call to the database we need to wait for it to get all the entities and then return, for IO operations, web requests, etc.

-In principle it whould be way better if those blocking call whould just stay in the background and when the request comes back we execute a callback, while in the meantime we do something else, in this way we create a non-blocking request.
+In principle, it would be way better if those blocking call would just stay in the background and when the request comes back we execute a callback, while in the meantime we do something else, in this way we create a non-blocking request.

 ```kotlin
 // Blocking